MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 ### ![Find](../images/ic_menu_search_holo_light.png) Find

-Search for a location and pan to it with the OpenStreetMap Nominatim service *(requires network connectivity)*
+Search for a location and pan to it with the OpenStreetMap Nominatim or Photon service *(requires network connectivity)*

+### Tag-Filter *(checkbox)*

+Enable the tag based filter, the filter can be configured by tapping the filter button on the map display.

+### Preset-Filter *(checkbox)*

+Enable the preset based filter, the filter can be configured by tapping the filter button on the map display.

+### Share position

+Share the current position (center of the displayed map) with other apps on the device.

 ### ![Help](../images/menu_help.png) Help